wrouesnel/poller_exporter/README.md

 cases where ICMP connectivity is not available or `poller_exporter` is running without permissions to send ICMP.

+## Service Config

+> Important: when configuring services, the `name` parameter is vital.
+Services
+> are uniquely identified to Prometheus by hostname, name, protocol and port.
+> If you register multiple services with the same name, then their metrics
+> will collide.
+This is detected by the exporter automatically but does lead to
+> weird looking errors.

 ### Basic Check

 Basic checks simply check for open ports, and optionally validates TLS